The value of video for PR / The Sarah Hall column

 Even when your product or service faces huge competition, there are ways of achieving cut through.

-You’ve possibly seen them but the Dollar Shave Club and Trapped In A Commercial: Hot Pockets videos are great examples of this.
+You’ve possibly seen them but the Dollar Shave Club (external link) and Trapped In A Commercial: Hot Pockets (external link) videos are great examples of this.
 Both brands operate within commoditised marketplaces but use humour to attract attention and get across key messages.

-Bally’s interactive video makes the online shopping experience extremely easy, while product demonstrations and sharing know how can all help reach wider audiences and provide solutions to consumer problems.
+Product demonstrations and sharing know how (external link) can all help reach wider audiences and provide solutions to consumer problems.

 Video translates across all subject matter